MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 #### Scenario

-The population details of the city are quite big and should be grouped as a subgroup in the details page.
+You have been asked to show the population of each city.
+In order to do this, you have been asked to add a partial view.
+In this exercise you will create a partial view and embed it in the ShowDataForCity view.

 The main tasks for this exercise are as follows: